 - The spray formula won’t kill bed bug eggs

-Caution: Bed bugs have development pesticide resistance over the years.
+Caution: Bed bugs have developed pesticide resistance over the years.
 Therefore, it’s advisable to use Harris Bed Bug Killer in combination with other bed bug control products like steamers.

 #2: My Detailed Review